Alix Popham says he's 'lucky to be alive' after Ironman accident

 "But things could have been so much worse.

-"I could have been knocked out cold whilst in the sea and not be here at all right now, like what happened to those guys over in Ireland last month," added Alix, referring to the two fatalities which occurred at a similar triathlon in Cork in late August.
+"I could have been knocked out cold whilst in the sea and not be here at all right now, like what happened to those guys over in Ireland last month," added Popham, referring to the two fatalities which occurred at a similar triathlon in Cork in late August.

 Ireland's Brendan Wall, 45, and Ivan Chittenden, a 64-year-old from Canada, died during the swim portion of the event held in Cork's Youghal Harbour, roughly 270 kilometres south of Dublin

-"So I've just got to be thankful that I'm okay and say a big thank you to everyone who has messaged me with their concerns and best wishes," said Alix.
+"So I've just got to be thankful that I'm okay and say a big thank you to everyone who has messaged me with their concerns and best wishes," said Popham.

 "I've just got to put it all behind me and rest up ahead of the next big challenge - cycling to Lyon with Gareth Thomas and a few others, and then swimming the Channel in October.